mantielero/nimdocs/docs/learn/nim_by_example/variables.md

 # Variables
-Nim supports three different types of variables, let, var, and const.
+Nim supports three different types of variables, `let`, `var`, and `const`.
 As with most things, multiple variables can be declared in the same section.
 ```nim
 proc getAlphabet(): string =
   var accm = ""